My Farm Story

 As a young professional in Boston, I had little space to garden at my home.
 Fortunately, I was able to rent a community garden plot, where I began growing vegetables and flowers.
 I loved having my hands in the dirt and watching a seed grow into a vegetable.
 Nature in action!

 I took New Entry’s business course for beginner farmers and said, “This is it!
 I want to farm.”
 In particular, I wanted to become a flower farmer because it aligned with my passion and interests.
-Ah, flowers!

-After planting my first 500 specialty tulips in 2021, I leased a small plot of land at the incubator farm, where I learned to grow unique varieties of local, seasonal flowers using organic methods.
+After planting my first 500 tulips in 2021, I leased a small plot of land at the incubator farm, where I learned to grow unique varieties of local, seasonal flowers using organic methods.
 I also studied with The Floret Workshop, Tulip Workshop, Association of Speciality Growers Association, and through a one-on-one farm mentorship in the field.

 When I graduated from the New Entry incubator farm three years later, I transitioned to new land in Marblehead, thanks to the generosity and kindness of land hosts Susan and Jan at Five Foot Flower Farm.
-Growing flowers a short distance from where I live in Marblehead feels like home because it is my home.

 I’m thrilled that I’ve been able to honor my family’s legacy and pursue this new career.
 I’m always looking for better ways to farm local flowers year-round, improve my business and environmental practices, delight my customers, and serve my community.